Below you’ll find a summary of Frequently Asked Questions about our Bible study.

 I have a friend who wants to join, how do they do that?

 Membership is only open for a small window of time each year as we begin together and end together.
-Currently, membership for the 2023 reading cycle is open December 1-31, 2022.
+Membership for the 2024 reading cycle is open December 1-29, 2023.
 New members are welcome to join us during this time.
 Please visit this link and request to join.
-When requesting, make sure you agree to the rules in order to be approved.
-Anyone requesting membership after December 31 will need to wait another year until membership opens again.
-We begin our new cycle January 2, 2022.
+When requesting, make sure you agree to the rules.
+We personally review each request.
+Anyone requesting membership after December 29 at 7:00 PM central will need to wait another year until membership opens again.
+We begin our new cycle January 1, 2023.

 How do I know if my friend has been added to the group?

 We will admit new members from December 1-29.
 When we begin admitting members, there are thousands waiting to be added.
 We have a membership committee who will go through and make sure each person has answered the membership questions and look at their profile before adding them.
 We will only add a limited number of people each day.
 This is a very important process to make sure that everyone admitted to the group understands our purpose and wants to be here.

 Our small team will be looking at hundreds of profiles each day during the month of December, in addition to their regular work and personal lives.
 Members will be added in the order they requested and we have some requests dating back to January 1. so please keep that in mind and be patient with us as we carry out this weighty, blessed, and time consuming task.

 However, in the midst of this we will also receive hundreds of messages a day from current group members wanting to know if their friend is in yet, when they will get in, if we can make sure they requested to join, etc. I’m afraid we simply won’t have time to answer these messages and keep up with all of our other responsibilities so I wanted to let you know how you can best find out this information for yourself.

 The BEST way to see if they are in the group yet is to share the link with them and ask them to visit the group and see for themselves.
 Since we are a private group, if they see any posts, they will know that they are in.
 This is the ideal because it sets off the following: